ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 1. Set up a score variable in our room's "Creation" code.
 2. Create a new template for star bonuses.
-3. Add a bit of logic to the star's "Frame start" event that will destroy the star when colliding with the cat.
+3. Add a bit of logic to the star's collision with a template event that will destroy the star when colliding with the cat.
 4. Create a new room and a template for it to display a score counter.
 5. Put this new room into the main one.